infinum/eightshift-docs/website/docs/basics/blocks-wrapper.md

 The wrapper is our best and most powerful feature.
 In a nutshell, the wrapper is nothing more than a high order component (parent component).

-When setting up block registration, we made, so every block view passes the true wrapper component before it is registered.
-This gives us the ability to have multiple shared attributes set in one component.
+When setting up block registration, we made it so that every block view (PHP part) passes through the wrapper component before it is registered.
+This gives us the ability to set multiple shared attributes in one component.

 The wrapper is designed to be the ultimate top-level component that controls how your block behaves in the website layout.
+The wrapper is a sort of a 'section' in traditional builders.
 By default, you can control a whole lot of stuff, but there is an ability to add your custom attributes and fine-tune wrapper to your project needs.
 Here are some of the features:

 > Some attributes are made responsive using the `Responsive` component, and you can control all attributes depending on the media breakpoints.